Manual fire alarm activation: Manual call points

-In Europe, Australia, New Zealand and Asia, pull stations are generally not used; instead of a manual call point is used, which is usually referred to as an MCP, call point, break-glass point, or Fire Point within the fire protection industry and as a "transmitter" in Japan.
+In Europe, Australia, New Zealand and Asia, pull stations are generally not used; instead, a manual call point is used, which is usually referred to as an MCP, call point, break-glass point, or Fire Point within the fire protection industry and as a "transmitter" in Japan.
 They are used to allow building occupants to signal that a fire or other emergency exists within the building.
 When activated they will raise a plastic flag out of the top to tell which alarm was activated.
 They are usually connected to a central fire alarm panel which is in turn connected to an alarm system in the building, and often to a local fire brigade dispatcher as well.
 The first modern MCP arrived in Europe in 1972 and was developed by KAC.

 Manual call points are used to initiate an alarm signal and operate using a simple button press or when glass is broken revealing a button.
 They can form part of a manual alarm system or an automatic alarm system.
 There will be an indicator on the monitoring unit for visual indication to locate the call point easily, and there should be a visual identifier of the unit which triggered the alarm, typically a mechanical flag that operates on a latch and must be manually reset, e.g. by a key.

 Previously, the old British standard did not allow hinged covers and plastic resettable elements.
 Plastic elements must have the same printing as the EN 54 glass.

 In the US and Canada, alarm initiating devices with button-like designs are sometimes used in high-hazard occupancies.
 The NFPA 72 standard uses the term Alarm Box, which could encompass a number of initiation mechanisms.
 A few manual call points have been approved to UL/UL Canada standards.
 At the time of this writing, the pull station is still the most prominent design in this part of the world.

 A report by the UK-based Building Research Establishment (BRE) stated "there is a commonly held view that equipment designed to meet the European EN54 Fire detection and fire alarm systems standard cannot be used within an installation designed to the US National Fire Alarm Code, NFPA 72."
 In actuality, "there appears to be no requirement in NFPA 72 that precludes the use of manual call points..."